awsdocs/amazon-aurora-user-guide/doc_source/ams-waits.resond-to-client.md

 Check for the increase in the value of the Amazon CloudWatch metrics related to network throughput, such as `NetworkReceiveThroughput` and `NetworkTransmitThroughput`\.
 If the DB instance class network bandwidth is being reached, you can scale the DB instance class used by the DB cluster by modifying the DB cluster\.
 A DB instance class with larger network bandwidth returns data to clients more efficiently\.

-For information about monitoring Amazon CloudWatch metrics, see [Monitoring Amazon Aurora metrics with Amazon CloudWatch](Aurora.Monitoring.md)\.
+For information about monitoring Amazon CloudWatch metrics, see [Viewing metrics in the Amazon RDS console](USER_Monitoring.md)\.
 For information about DB instance classes, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 For information about modifying a DB cluster, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

 ### Check workload for unexpected results<a name="ams-waits.resond-to-client.actions.workload"></a>

 Check the workload on the DB cluster and make sure that it isn't producing unexpected results\.
 For example, there might be queries that are returning a higher number of rows than expected\.
 In this case, you can use Performance Insights counter metrics such as `Innodb_rows_read`\.
-For more information, see [Adding counter metrics to the Performance Insights dashboard](USER_PerfInsights_Counters.md)\.
+For more information, see [Performance Insights counter metrics](USER_PerfInsights_Counters.md)\.

 ### Distribute workload with reader instances<a name="ams-waits.resond-to-client.actions.balance"></a>